Skip to content

 Grid-tied systems have to abide by the rules of the utility, and that means no electricity when the grid goes down unless you have a battery-backed solar system.

-So the quick answer to the question of whether or not solar panels will work during a power outage is no. Solar panels will not be able to provide your home or business with electricity during a power outage.
+So, the quick answer to the question of whether solar panels will work during a power outage is no. Solar panels will not be able to provide your home or business with electricity during a power outage.
 There are, however, two exceptions to this: your system is equipped with energy storage, or you forgo the benefits of grid-tied solar and opt for an off-grid system.

 The Difference Between Off-Grid and Grid-Tied Solar